anderson-optimization/firebase-lib/docs/02-creating-resource-definitions.md

 #### Basic resource with explicit `path` and `methodsParams`

-Whenever methods' parameters are to be preset within a definition, longhand declaration is the only one that can be used.
+Whenever methods' parameters are to be preset within a definition, the longhand declaration is the one to be used.

 ```javascript
 export const resourceDefinitions = {